christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

     I'm using password login, btw.

 ### Forgejo Runner
-To test workflow I need a runner.
+To test a workflow I need a runner.
 1. Download the [Forgejo runner binary](https://code.forgejo.org/forgejo/runner/releases) into `~/forgejo_runner`.
 2. Register the runner with `./forgejo-runner-11.1.2-linux-amd64 register`, give the instance URL `http://localhost:3000`, the runner token you get from the repo settings in the web interface, choose a name like `test-runner` and select the label `self-hosted:host`.
 3. Run `./forgejo-runner-11.1.2-linux-amd64 daemon` and click the workflow trigger button in the web interface.